 Do not use this!
 In order to display images, use the standard

-While browsers will attempt to automatically convert this into an
+While some browsers will attempt to automatically convert this into an

-<img> element, it won't always do so, and won't always succeed when it tries, due to the variou sways this can happen.
+<img> element, they won't always do so, and won't always succeed when they try, due to various ways in which the options can be interpreted.
 So just don't use it if you like your users.